joesilveira/joesilveiraProject1/README.md

 To see the jobs on the map press the "search" button and apply your filters.

-The filters need some work for multi-filtering but they will work individually.

-The search by type and search by job age will work together.

-The search by location option works best by itself but will work with the job type filter

-The project includes tests to test databse functions and geocoding.

-The project could use some cleaning up.. commenting methods, formatting large methods, removing un-used variables etc. but given the time frame it works!
+Apply anyone of the filters and see the jobs on the map.

+Filter by Job type
+Filter by Job posting age
+Filter by location distance

+You can apply all three filters at once

+To filter by location please enter in a location in the format city,state or just city and then select a radius